Rashod Bateman: 2021 season

 On September 1, 2021, Bateman was placed on injured reserve to start the season after undergoing groin surgery.
 On October 16, 2021, Bateman was activated to the active roster from injured reserve.
-In Week 14 Bateman recorded his first 100 yard game catching 7 passes for 103 yards in a 22–24 loss against the Cleveland Browns.
-In Week 16 against the Cincinnati Bengals, Bateman scored his first NFL touchdown on a 4-yard pass from Josh Johnson in the 41-21 loss.
+In Week 14, Bateman recorded his first 100-yard game catching seven passes for 103 yards in a 22–24 loss against the Cleveland Browns.
+In Week 16 against the Cincinnati Bengals, Bateman scored his first NFL touchdown on a 4-yard pass from Josh Johnson in the 41–21 loss.
+He finished with 46 receptions for 515 receiving yards and one touchdown in 12 games.

 2022 season

 Bateman became a full-time starting wide receiver along with Devin Duvernay following the trade of Marquise Brown to the Arizona Cardinals during the offseason.
 In a Week 2 38–42 shootout loss to the Miami Dolphins, Bateman recorded 108 receiving yards on four catches, including one catch that he took 75 yards for a touchdown.
 The following week, in a 37–26 win over the New England Patriots, he had two catches for 59 yards, although he fumbled away the ball on the first catch.
 However, he also injured his foot during the game and missed the following two games.
 Bateman returned against the Tampa Bay Buccaneers, but left in the second quarter with a foot injury.
-On November 3, 2022, it was announced Bateman will undergo surgery on his foot, ending his season.
+On November 3, 2022, it was announced Bateman would undergo surgery on his foot, ending his season.
+He finished with 15 receptions for 285 receiving yards and two receiving touchdowns in six games.

+2023 season

+Bateman recorded at least one reception in all but two games during the 2023 regular season.
+He caught his only touchdown of the season on a 10-yard reception in a Week 11 34–20 win over the Cincinnati Bengals.
+Bateman's best game came in Week 17 when he caught four passes for 54 yards in a 56–19 blowout win over the Miami Dolphins.
+Bateman finished the season with 32 receptions for 367 yards and a touchdown along with one rush for 18 yards.

+In the Divisional Round against the Houston Texans, Bateman recorded three receptions for 39 yards in a 34–10 rout.